 Beginning around the mid-19th century, spiritual ideas about the origin of temptation began to give way to rational explanations.
 In our current age of science, the idea that there are outside forces planting ideas and desires within us has been largely dismissed.
 Instead, our experiences, thoughts, and emotions are believed to prompt us to act in certain ways.
 The field of cognitive psychology works from such a perspective by helping people restructure their thoughts toward reducing impulses to act in self-destructive ways.

 Whether you ascribe to the old-school belief of evil spirits, the scientific belief of brain patterns, or a hybrid of the two, none can deny that the experience of temptation is real.
 The task, then, is to find ways of resisting the suggestions of temptation and to learn how to replace any destructive tendencies with habits that bring life, peace, and prosperity after addiction treatment.

 Temptation Stemming From Emotions

-In many cases, for temptation to be effective, the emotion which arises will be negative.
+In many cases, for the temptation to be effective, the emotion which arises will be negative.
 Feelings of anger, fear, or sadness will crop up, followed by the urge to escape the feeling through engaging in our addictions.
-There may be thoughts of resisting, in the back of the mind, but those thoughts are drowned out by the wave of negative emotions which carries a person down into the abyss of substance abuse.
+There may be thoughts of resisting in the back of the mind, but those thoughts are drowned out by the wave of negative emotions which carries a person down into the abyss of substance abuse.